 - 1/2 Thumb-size Ginger

-Remove the skin from the shallots, onion, garlic and ginger.
-Then cut the ginger and big onion into small chunks.
+- Remove the skin from the shallots, onion, garlic, turmeric and ginger.
+Then cut the turmeric, ginger and big onion into small chunks.

-Place the shallots, onion, garlic and ginger into a blender and chop finely.
-Transfer the blended onion mixture to a bowl for later use.
+- Place the shallots, onion, garlic, turmeric and ginger into a blender and blend until it forms a smooth paste.
+Transfer to a bowl.

-In a separate bowl, add all the curry paste ingredients (tumeric powder, coriander powder, cumin powder, chilli powder and 100 ml of water) and mix until a smooth paste is formed.
+- In a separate bowl, add all the curry paste ingredients together.
+Add 50 ml of water and mix until a smooth paste is formed.

-Place 1 TBsp of tamarind pulp into a bowl and add 60 ml of water.
+- Place 1 Tbsp of tamarind pulp into a bowl and add 100 ml of water.
 Use your fingers to rub the tamarind until all the seeds come out clean.
 Strain the tamarind juice into a bowl and set aside for later use.
+Discard the seeds.

-In a wok, heat up 4 TBsp of oil over medium heat and add in the curry paste, stirring constantly to prevent the paste from getting burnt.
-Lower the heat and continue to fry until aromatic and the oil surfaces.
+- In a wok, heat up 8 Tbsp of oil over medium heat.
+Next add in all the blended curry paste to fry for about 10-15 minutes until the aromatic and the oil surfaces.
+Keep stirring constantly to prevent the paste from getting burnt.
+(If it gets too dry, lower the heat and add some tamarind juice to it).

-Add in the fish head, and continue to cook for about 10-15 mins.
+- Add in the fish head with the cheeks side up and continue to cook for about 10-15 mins.

-Lastly add in the 200 ml of coconut milk to the curry and mix well.
+- Lastly add in the 200 ml of coconut milk to the curry and mix well.
 Cook for another 5 mins.
 Turn off the heat and let the fish head sit in the gravy for a while.
+(More water and salt can be added if you prefer the gravy to be more diluted and more salty)

-- [Key Tip!]
-Emperor Red Snapper is one of the best fish for curry fish head because the meat does not disintegrate when cooking.
+- Emperor Red Snapper is one of the best fish for curry fish head because the meat does not disintegrate when cooking and the meat is fine and tender and absorb the flavours of the curry gravy readily.
 See our previous blog post for the colloquial names for this fish, and how to differentiate it from Crimson and Golden Snappers.

 - [Key Tip!]
 Make sure that all the fish scales are removed as having unremoved scales on the fish head will really ruin the dish.
 Your fishmonger will help you scale the fish, but don't assume that it will be completely clean.
 Always check and if need be, remove any remnant scales yourself when you get home.
 Read our article: 6 Simple Steps to Scale and Clean Fish Like A Pro for how to scale the fish head properly.